ryanfb/macduff/README.md

 ##SYNOPSIS

-  Macduff depends on OpenCV, and the default Makefile uses the include path for OpenCV installed from MacPorts.
+  Macduff depends on OpenCV, and the default Makefile uses pkg-config to set the correct compilation flags.
 Tweak as needed.
     $ make
     $ ./macduff input.tif result.png > result.csv